arvigeus/AZ-204/Topics/Shared Access Signatures.md

 Gist:

-- Service SAS and Account SAS use `StorageSharedKeyCredential`; User delegation SAS use `DefaultAzureCredential` or similar AzureAD
+- Service SAS and Account SAS use `StorageSharedKeyCredential`; User delegation SAS use `DefaultAzureCredential` or similar Entra ID
 - Service SAS and User delegation SAS use `BlobSasBuilder`; Account SAS uses `AccountSasBuilder`
 - Set permissions: `BlobSasPermissions` for user and service; `AccountSasPermissions` for account
 - Obtaining URI: